-Doctors and Staff: We have 8 veterinarians, including two board certified surgeons, a board certified theriogenologist, and a certified veterinary acupuncturist.
+Doctors and Staff: We have 8 veterinarians, including two board certified surgeons, and two certified veterinary acupuncturists, one of whom is also certified in chiropractic care.
 We also have four intern veterinarians, as well as two part-time veterinarians who specialize in orthopedic and soft tissue ultrasound.
 There are fourteen equine health technicians and five front office staff members.

 Type of Practice: 100% equine practice – predominantly performance horse with emphasis on western performance and hunter/jumper/dressage.